szabokende/password_manager/README.md

-You can check the runing project on the following link: lazyhome.dk Or you can run the project on Android or IOS.
+You can check the runing project on the following link: lazyhome.dk.
+Or you can run the project on Android or IOS with Android studio after you downloded the flutter sdk and framework.

 ## How to use